Salvage inspired living key lighting and accessories

-One man’s trash is another man’s treasure.
-This saying has come alive in homes over the past few years as home-owners become more adventurous and thrifty with their purchases and from the rise in popularity for more Industrial style homes.
-We’re seeing a stripped back look of exposed detail, second-hand finds and handmade beauties.
-Rough metals, exposed wood and industrial trinkets define a salvage inspired living.
-This look is very urban, think Spitalfield Market meets the industrial skyline of Manchester’s Northern Quarter.
-Today, we’re going to look at how you can create a salvage inspired living with key lighting and accessories.
+One man's trash is another man's treasure.
+This saying has come alive in homes over the past few years as home-owners become more adventurous and thrifty with their purchases.
+As well as from the rise in popularity for more Industrial style homes.
+More so, we're seeing a stripped back look of exposed detail.
+Including, second-hand finds and handmade beauties.
+Also, Rough metals, exposed wood and industrial trinkets define a salvage inspired living.
+Lastly, this look is very urban, think Spitalfield Market meets the industrial skyline of Manchester's Northern Quarter.
+As a result, today, we're going to look at how you can create a salvage inspired living with key lighting and accessories.

 Salvage inspired living - Lighting

 This week we've scoured the web for some salvage inspired living images and pulled together a guide to getting this look with our own collection of lighting and interior accessories.
 For instance, we've even thrown in some exciting newbies just for you.
 Equally important, when choosing lighting, opt for rustic and antique finishes such as brass, bronze, brown and copper.
 Furthermore, unusual fittings such as caged pendant or lanterns that expose the bulb will give an authentic, rustic look.
 For example, the exposed bulb element is a big trend this year with the resurfacing of vintage filament bulbs being a big hit.
 Alternatively, opt for industrial style pendant shades.